minghao-sun-sc/privacy-preserving-biomedical-qa/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to open an issue or contact the project maintainers.
+For questions or suggestions, please open an issue or contact the project maintainers.